samhaswon/skin_segmentation/README.md

 HSV + YCbCr, Elliptical YCbCr, and ICM.
 HSV + YCbCr and ICM actually went up in mIoU and Elliptical YCbCr decreased slightly.

+## StraightU<sup>2</sup>Net

+This came about from me asking "what happens when you take U<sup>2</sup>-Net and remove the 'U' part?"
+Turns out, as-is, that's not the best idea and doesn't give good results.
+However, I haven't been normalizing inputs this whole time beyond dividing by 255 for FP32.
+Doing so, but centering on the skin region of the color space, this model does oddly well for its size.
+I mostly tuned the parameters such that the compute is close to DLMV, giving ~80k parameters.

+After results started getting good, the idea was to do better than the traditional methods and maybe DLMV.
+It has turned out to be between DLMV and U<sup>2</sup>-NetP for the training and evaluation sets.
+Notably, due to the method used to make it work well, it did not use the [color-based augmentations](#dataset-augmentation) used to make the larger models better.
+Additionally, the qualitative performance of this model is similar to DLMV in that more "odd" images tend to do worse than easier images.
+Because it works similar to the traditional methods, it also fails similarly.
+It also succeeds weirdly, as we'll see later on.

 ## Examples

 ![](./examples/model_plot.jpg)